What is Cracked Tooth Syndrome? Symptoms, Causes, and Treatment for Better Oral Health

 Vertical root fracture

-This type of crack develops when the root of the tooth is damaged and extends upwards towards the chewing surface.
+This type of crack develops when the tooth’s root is damaged and extends upwards towards the chewing surface.

 What Causes Cracked Tooth Syndrome?

-Cracked tooth syndrome can be caused by several factors, such as large fillings, accidents, clenching or grinding of teeth, and eating hard foods.
+Cracked tooth syndrome can be caused by large fillings, accidents, clenching or grinding of teeth, and eating hard foods.

-Cracked Tooth Syndrome (CTS) is defined as a vital posterior tooth resulting in damage to the dentine and sometimes even extending into the pulp.
+Cracked Tooth Syndrome (CTS) is a vital posterior tooth that causes damage to the dentine and sometimes even extends into the pulp.

-It can also occur when there is too much pressure placed on one particular tooth from chewing.
-It is more common in adults than children because adults are more likely to have had traumatic events, such as an accident that could cause CTS.
+CTS can also occur when chewing puts too much pressure on one tooth.
+It is more common in adults than children because adults are more likely to have had traumatic events, such as an accident, that could cause CTS.

 Symptoms of Cracked Tooth Syndrome

-The symptoms associated with incomplete fractures of posterior teeth vary depending on the severity of the tooth fractures and whether it has affected any nerves.
-Common signs include:
+The symptoms associated with incomplete fractures of posterior teeth vary depending on the severity of the tooth fractures and whether they have affected any nerves.

 Treatment Options